Construction [Public Domain]

 The majority of candidates who remain in the pool have scores ranging over 400 points.
 When the score dropped to the low 400s we predicted the lowest score selected in each draw to fall less dramatically as there were thousands of candidates in this score range.
-That's what happened and since then the cutoff score has been hovering in the 440s for the most part.
+That's what happened for a while when the cutoff score was hovering in the 440s for the most part.
+However, things have changed.

-Worse news is the number of applicants currently in the pool with at least 440 points (the cutoff of the latest draw).
-There are wellover 10,000 applicants in the pool with at least 440 points, which means it's very unlikely the cutoff score will drop down to 400 points any time soon.
+Worse news is the number of applicants currently in the pool with at least 460 points (the cutoff of the latest draw).
+There are over 40,000 applicants in the pool with at least 400 points, which means it's extremely unlikely the cutoff score will drop down to 400 points in the next year or more.

 There are options to update and increase your Express Entry score.
 If you have a foreign education credential you can have your credential assessed and equivalated to the Canadian level.
 Your spouse or common-law partner may also gain you additional points on their age, language proficiency, education and Canadian work experience.